dsc-courses/dsc10-2025-sp/syllabus.md

 If you'd like to request a regrade on any assignment, you must do so within one week of the assignment being graded.
-If you think there is a problem with the autograder,  please fill out the [Autograder Regrade Request Form](https://forms.gle/eryPaHyxPnzPSHny5).
+If you think there is a problem with the autograder,  please fill out the [Autograder Regrade Request Form](https://docs.google.com/forms/d/e/1FAIpQLSfe9Q1hFfaBZG_mlWPBUzzq2m9Azdk8ACnSOxbs4B0LhY-M9g/viewform?usp=sharing).
-If you think there is a problem with how your written question was graded, submit a regrade request through Gradescope.
+If you think there is a problem with how a manually-graded question was graded, submit a regrade request through Gradescope.

 ### Letter Grades and Incompletes